Dec 05, 2022

 - Not cost-effective for large businesses.
 The flat-rate pricing system may be costly for businesses with higher transaction volumes.

 Square charges transaction fees of 2.6% + $0.10 for card-present transactions and 2.9% + $0.30 for card-not-present payments online.

 4. Apple Pay

-- Business chat.
-The anonymized digital token system makes Apple Pay one of the most secure payment solutions.
+- Built-in privacy and security features.
+The anonymized digital token system and EMVCo adoption make Apple Pay one of the most secure payment solutions.

 5. Amazon Pay